How Can We Help?

 The USB wall charger that comes with your hoop has a light on it to let you know that it’s receiving power from the outlet.
 This isn’t an indicator of whether the hoop charging, only that it’s receiving power.
 Any powered USB port or USB charger will power the hoop when it’s plugged in.

-You can use any micro USB cord and any USB charger to charge your hoop’s internal batteries.
-If your USB cord no longer works it’s best to dispose of it and purchase a new one or to use a different micro USB cord that you use for another USB device.
+You can use a USB cord and any USB charger to charge your hoop’s internal batteries.
+If your USB cord no longer works it’s best to dispose of it and purchase a new one or to use a different USB cord that you use for another USB device.